 For an extra punch of energy, eat a banana.
 It will give you endurance for a longer period of time.
 One can easily digest it and is a perfect food for your body before moving on to your home gym.

 You might wonder if chicken breasts are the right food to have just before a workout.

 Leave no doubt in your mind, it is not only good but really good.
 This food choice will provide lean proteins and carbohydrates needed by your body to perform optimally.
-Adding antioxidant rich foods like seasonal vegetables and sweet potatoes, add vitamins and minerals to your food.
+Adding antioxidant-rich foods like seasonal vegetables and sweet potatoes adds vitamins and minerals to your food.

-Adding best bodybuilding supplements for muscle growth is another means of pouring the essential nutrients to the body.
+Adding the best bodybuilding supplements for muscle growth is another means of pouring the essential nutrients into the body.